-Nakia Bell is the Grants and Contracts Manager at the Stimson Center.
+Nakia Bell is the Associate Director of Finance at the Stimson Center.
 She is responsible for providing program budget support and analysis.
 Before joining Stimson, Nakia served as the Compliance Manager for Martha’s Table.

 Distinguished Fellow and Chairman Emeritus

 Ambassador Lincoln P. Bloomfield is a Distinguished Fellow and Chairman Emeritus at the Stimson Center.
 He has served as a national security official in the administrations of Presidents Reagan, G.H.W.
 Bush and G.W.
 Bush.
 Amb.
 Bloomfield was appointed by President Bush to be the U.S.